tooploox/taxonify_gui/manual/filtering_pane/README.md

 When `Modification Time` checkbox is enabled it takes part in filtering logic and behaves differently when it's combined with annotable fields and differently when it's not.

-Additionally for the case of querying data by the specific user and specific modification time it's adviced to combine this criterium with `Modified by`.
+Additionally for the case of querying data by the specific user and specific modification time it's adviced to combine this criterion with `Modified by`.

 ##### Filtering without annotable fields combined

-When `Modification Time` criterium is not combined with annotable fields it matches the items where provided timerange matches modification time of __any__ item's annotable field.
+When `Modification Time` criterion is not combined with annotable fields it matches the items where provided timerange matches modification time of __any__ item's annotable field.
 Please note that such query is more expensive for the system and it might take a bit longer to be handled.

 ##### Filtering with annotable fields combined

-When `Modification Time` criterium is combined with annotable fields it matches the items where provided timerange matches modification times of __all__ combined annotable fields.
+When `Modification Time` criterion is combined with annotable fields it matches the items where provided timerange matches modification times of __all__ combined annotable fields.

 ### Taxonomy